Jonathan Marchini

 Jonathan Laurence Marchini (born 19 May 1973) is a Bayesian statistician and professor of statistical genomics in the Department of Statistics at the University of Oxford, a tutorial fellow in statistics at Somerville College, Oxford and a co-founder and director of Gensci Ltd. He co-leads the Haplotype Reference Consortium.

 Education

-He obtained a Bachelor of Science degree in Pure Mathematics and Mathematical Statistics from Exeter University from 1991-94.
-He then obtained a PGCE in Mathematics Education from the West Sussex Institute of Higher Education from 1994-5.
-He completed his DPhil in the Department of Statistics at the University of Oxford supervised by Professor Brian Ripley from 1998-2002.
+He obtained a Bachelor of Science degree in Pure Mathematics and Mathematical Statistics from Exeter University (1991–94).
+He then obtained a PGCE in Mathematics Education from the West Sussex Institute of Higher Education (1994–95).
+He completed his DPhil in the Department of Statistics at the University of Oxford supervised by Professor Brian Ripley (1998–2002).

 Career and research

 Marchini spent three years working as a VSO volunteer teaching A-level Mathematics at Tosamaganga Secondary school, near Iringa, Tanzania, between September 1995 and September 1998.

 From 2002 to 2005 he held a Wellcome Trust Training Fellowship in Mathematical Biology, under the supervision of Prof Lon Cardon and Prof Peter Donnelly.